arushi-08/inventory-pick-path/README.md

 ## Overview

 Inventory Route optimization application.
-It models an inventory as a graph and compute the most efficient route for picking items.
+It models an inventory as a graph and computes the most efficient route for picking items.
 The API uses Dijkstra’s algorithm to determine:
 - High-level order of key nodes (entry, item locations, exit)
 - Detailed path between these nodes